eddo4life/eddo4life/README.md

 # 👋 Hi there, I'm Eddo4life

-I'm a passionate **Computer Scientist** who loves building tools and communities with code.
+a passionate **Computer Scientist** who loves building tools and communities with code.

 ---